-- The Media Application Provider may nominate an alternative domain name to be advertised to the Media Client in the Service Access Information by setting the distributionConfiguration.domainNameAlias property when (and only when) creating the Content Hosting Configuration resource.
-If valid, the value of this property shall then appear in the distributionConfiguration.baseURL assigned by the Media AF instead of distributionConfiguration.canonicalDomainName.
+- The Media Application Provider may nominate an alternative domain name to be advertised to the Media Client in the Service Access Information by setting the DistributionConfiguration.domainNameAlias property when (and only when) creating the Content Hosting Configuration resource.
+If valid, the value of this property shall then appear in the DistributionConfiguration.baseURL assigned by the Media AF instead of DistributionConfiguration.canonicalDomainName.
 The Media Application Provider shall ensure that this domain name alias resolves to the canonical domain name of the Media AS notified by the Media AF in its response by means of suitable DNS configuration.

+- If the DistributionConfiguration.entryPoint property is present and valid, the Media Entry Point applies to all content distributed from the defined distribution configuration; and the Media AF shall provide the Media Entry Point to Media Client at reference point M5 within the Service Access Information (see clause 9.2.3.1).
+The RelativeMediaEntryPoint.profiles array may optionally specify service descriptions that allow Media Clients to match the Media Entry Point with a Policy Template that describes a set of media streaming parameters (e.g., bit rate, target latency) that realises a Service Operation Point.
+The RelativeMediaEntryPoint.relativePath property points to a Media Entry Point document resource that may describe:

+- A single content item such as a MPD for DASH content, URL to a video clip file, or a document with pointers to a single content item.
+The Media Entry Point may additionally include service configuration information such as location and configuration information for the purposes of accessing the content from multiple service locations either hosted by the Media AS or the Media Application Provider.

+- A downlink streaming session configuration that applies to multiple content items (e.g., content items selected from a catalogue by the Media-aware Application).
+This downlink streaming session configuration may include service configuration information such as location and configuration information for the purposes of accessing content from multiple service locations either hosted by the Media AS or the Media Application Provider.

-If the operation is successful, the Media AF shall return a 201 (Created) HTTP response message and the request URL shall be returned as the value of the Location HTTP header field.
+If the operation is successful, the Media AF shall return a 201 (Created) HTTP response message, and the request URL shall be returned as the value of the Location HTTP header field.
 The response message body shall be a representation of the current state of the Content Hosting Configuration resource (see clause 8.8.3.1), including any properties assigned by the Media AF.

 If any resources referenced by the supplied Content Hosting Configuration resource representation are invalid, the create operation shall fail with an HTTP response status code of 400 (Bad Request) and an error message body per clause 7.1.7.
 In this case, the Content Hosting Configuration resource shall remain in an uncreated state in the Media AF.

-If distributionConfiguration.domainNameAlias is set in the supplied Content Hosting Configuration resource representation but its value is not a syntactically valid Fully-Qualified Domain Name or if the distributionConfiguration.certificateId property is absent or if the supplied domain name alias does match any of one of the Subject Alternative Names listed in the Server Certificate referenced by the distributionConfiguration.certificateId property, the create operation shall fail with an HTTP response status code of 400 (Bad Request) and an error message body per clause 7.1.7.
+If DistributionConfiguration.domainNameAlias is set in the supplied Content Hosting Configuration resource representation but its value is not a syntactically valid Fully-Qualified Domain Name or if the distributionConfiguration.certificateId property is absent or if the supplied domain name alias does match any of one of the Subject Alternative Names listed in the Server Certificate referenced by the DistributionConfiguration.certificateId property, the create operation shall fail with an HTTP response status code of 400 (Bad Request) and an error message body per clause 7.1.7.
 In this case, the Content Hosting Configuration resource shall remain in an uncreated state in the Media AF.

 NOTE: Even if multiple distribution configurations in the same Content Hosting Configuration reference the same Server Certificate resource, they may each nominate a different domain name alias from among its Subject Alternative Names.